14-Day Family Itinerary for Niue

 Treat yourselves to a meal at your favourite restaurant on the island, as everyone has a favourite at this point!
 If not, see The 10 Best Restaurants in Niue where we pick some favourites for you.

-Day 14 – Check Out and Leave Niue
+Departure Day – Check Out and Leave Niue

 The hardest part of a family holiday is when it comes to an end.
 In Niue, the departure process is a bit of a lengthy one than you might be used to, where checking in luggage needs to be done quite some time before departure.
 See Leaving Niue: The Niue Airport Departure Process for a full guide on the departure process.